duncantmiller/redwoodpowerfund.com/src/_posts/2024-06-24-advancing-ev-battery-direct-recycling-with-autonomous-robotic-disassembly.md

 ### The Need for Autonomous Robotic Disassembly

 #### Ideal Recycling Process
-The best way to recycle a lithium-ion battery is called direct recycling.
-Direct recycling involves disassembling the battery packs to get at the cells within which recovers the most material with the lowest environmental and energy footprint.
+The way recycle a lithium-ion battery with the lowest environmental and energy footprint is called direct recycling.
+Direct recycling involves extracting anode and cathode materials from batteries before their chemistry is compromised, enabling them to be reused in new batteries.
+While this works well in a lab, it has not yet been commercialized due to the difficulties and isolating feedstocks to specific battery chemistries, which is a required prerequisite to direct recucling.

+#### Second-Life Opportunities
 When a battery reaches its end of life, it may be because only one or two cells have gone bad.
-The good cells can be repackaged for use in other applications, either in rebuilt batteries for EVs or for other purposes like energy storage for buildings or utilities.
+Many of the components and the good battery modules and cells can be repackaged for use in other applications, either in rebuilt batteries for EVs or for other purposes like energy storage for buildings or utilities.
 Bad cells that are not usable can then be shredded to recover the materials through a chemical processes called hydrometallurgy.

 #### Current Recycling Methods
-Unfortunately today, direct recycling is not used for the vast majority of batteries that are recycled.
-Currently, most batteries that come in to recycling centers with over 30% of charge are burned whole and the materials are recovered through a process called pyrometallurgy.
-This is a challenging process since the whole pack is burned, it contains a lot of carbon which binds with the valuable materials, making them more difficult to recover.
+Currently most batteries that come in to recycling centers with either burned whole and the materials are recovered through a process called pyrometallurgy or shredded whole, then recovered using hydrometallurgy.
+Pyrometallurgy is energy and carbon intensive and since the whole pack is burned, it contains a lot of carbon which binds with the valuable materials, making them more difficult to recover.

-Batteries that come in under a 30% charge of are simply shredded whole, then recovered using hydrometallurgy.
-Again, since the whole pack is shredded together it takes lots of energy and strong acids to recover the materials.
-If a battery has over 30% charge, pyrometallurgy makes more sense as the charge is too high for shredding and it would be too challenging and time consuming to discharge to a safe level.
+With hydrometallurgy, since the whole pack is shredded together it takes lots of processing with strong acids to recover the materials.
+Hydrometallurgy is also a very energy intensive process, using a lot of water and chemicals.

 Some recyclers and vehicle OEMs perform manual disassembly of the packs down to the module level, but no further than that as the process is too dangerous and time consuming for human workers.
+Still, disassembly has many benefits enabling lower cost shredding equipment and a simplified downstream recycling process which can enable higher recovery rates of critical materials at lower cost.

 Both burning and shredding whole battery packs are not only inefficient but also environmentally damaging.
 The recycling process involves significant emissions and fails to recover valuable materials optimally.
-This is where the need for direct recycling and a more refined, autonomous approach becomes evident.
+This is where the need for a disassembly solution a more refined, autonomous approach becomes evident.

-#### Challenges of Direct Recycling
+#### Challenges of Disassembly
 When batteries are delivered to recyclers from scrap yards they come in a wide variety of conditions.
 Some scrap yards store them outside due to fear of fire and they are often covered in rust, dirt, grease and grime.
 Batteries may be bent or damaged if they are dropped and bumped during the transportation process.

 #### Dangers to Humans